mayan-edms/Mayan-EDMS/docs/topics/installation.rst

 - 2 Gigabytes of RAM (1 Gigabyte if OCR is turned off).
 - Multiple core CPU (64 bit, faster than 1 GHz recommended).
-- Unix-like operating system like Linux and OpenBSD.
+- Unix-like operating system like GNU/Linux.
 For other operating systems user container technologies like Docker or virtual machines.

 ****************